Creature — Hydra

 : Monstrosity X. (If this creature isn't monstrous, put X +1/+1 counters on it and it becomes monstrous.)

-When Hydra Broodmaster becomes monstrous, put X X/X green Hydra creature tokens onto the battlefield.
+When Hydra Broodmaster becomes monstrous, create X X/X green Hydra creature tokens.

 Combos Browse all

 Hydra Broodmaster occurrence in decks from the last year

 Latest Decks as Commander

 Hydra Broodmaster Discussion

 Some cards to consider:

 Those cards range from what I consider to be auto-includes to somewhat pet cards in no particular order and are pulled from an older deck list that I haven't updated in some time.I would be happy to discuss what makes them strong or what cuts to make to fit them in of you have any questions.

 Hey itsbuzzi thanks for the detailed response and heads up on Walking Ballista .
 I haven't played much in the last few years so wasn't aware.
 Definitely sad to lose that insta-win potential; any ideas for another card that could end the game immediately?
 Also much appreciated for making me aware that Setessan Petitioner exists lol.